tolikttaaa/azul-hw-book-store/docs/run_guide.md

 - `SHOW_SQL_LOG`, default value - `false`

-  flag to log SQL request to database.
+   Flag to log SQL request to database.
 Can be used in case of testing

 - `RESPONSE_TRACE`, default value - `false`

-   flag to insert stack trace into the error response.
+   Flag to insert stack trace into the error response.
 Can be used in case of testing

 ## Launch application